Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 References

-This article is for educational purposes and does not replace veterinary advice, diagnosis, or treatment.
-If your cat is vomiting repeatedly, seems unwell, has trouble breathing, shows signs of pain or dehydration, or you suspect toxin ingestion or a foreign body, contact a veterinarian or emergency clinic immediately.
+This article is for educational purposes only and does not replace veterinary advice, diagnosis, or treatment.
+If your cat is vomiting repeatedly, seems unwell, has trouble breathing, shows signs of pain or dehydration, or you suspect toxin exposure or a foreign body, contact a veterinarian or emergency clinic immediately.

 Post a Comment